rustfoundation/foundation.rust-lang.org/news/inside-the-rust-foundation-s-associate-membership-tier.md

 index: false
 layout: layouts/news.njk
 ---
-Earlier this year, the [<u>Rust Foundation</u>](https://foundation.rust-lang.org/) created the associate membership tier, which allows other nonprofit organizations and educational institutions to receive Rust Foundation benefits at no cost.&nbsp;
+Earlier this year, the [<u>Rust Foundation</u>](https://foundation.rust-lang.org/) created an associate membership tier, which allows other nonprofit organizations and educational institutions to receive Rust Foundation benefits at no cost.&nbsp;

 Rust Foundation Associate Members will receive a competitive package of benefits including:&nbsp;